Chandler9Wilson/dealer-portal/docs/source/install.rst

 A secrets.py file is used to store several things. **This file needs to be restricted in production environments** using `chmod`_.

-The file needs to contains the following:
+The file needs to contain the following:

 * Database username and password